ijemmao/task_bot/README.md

 Heroku dynos will typically sleep after some period of time.
 Your bot will not wake up automatically based on the slack RTM because that is a queue that it is your bots responsibility to check.

 There are ways around this, but a workaround for now would be to add an an [Outgoing Webhook](https://api.slack.com/outgoing-webhooks) that would wake up your bot.
-Invite your bot to the **#bots** channel on slack and have the bot wake up on an outgoing webhook that mentions their name.
+Invite your bot to the **#bots** channel on slack and have the bot wake up on an outgoing webhook that mentions their name or another string.
+Outgoing webhooks are configured as separate Slack integrations and require your bot to both have a public url (such as you would get when deploying on Heroku), and also have specific strings that trigger the outgoing webhook.
 I have mine wake up on "jackjack wake up!" and send back a giphy to prove it.

 ```javascript
 controller.on('outgoing_webhook', (bot, message) => {